Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Framework

-where $R_0$ is rate of sources per year and comoving volume, $\psi(z\condmid \boldsymbol{\lambda}_r)$ describes the merger rate evolution, $\dd V_c / \dd z$ is the comoving volume element, and $p(m_1, m_2 \condmid \boldsymbol{\lambda}_m)$ is the mass distribution \citep[see][for more details]{Mastrogiovanni:2023zbw}.
-It is clear from the previous equations that the hierarchical formalism actually fits the detector-frame population rate, $\f{\dd N}{\dd \boldsymbol{\theta}_d}$.
-Population and cosmological parameters are obtained by assuming a source-frame population rate, and then propagating it in the detector frame given a cosmological model \citep{Pierra:2025hoc}.
-Features in the population model, such as peaks, gaps, or breaks in the mass distribution, act as cosmological rulers and add information to constrain cosmological parameters.
+The hierarchal formalism described by \Cref{eq:hierarchical-lkl} depends on the detector-frame population rate, $\f{\dd N}{\dd t_\dd\dd \boldsymbol{\theta}_\dd}$.
+The population and cosmological parameters are inferred by (i) assuming a source-frame population rate $\f{\dd N}{\dd t\dd\boldsymbol{\theta}}$, (ii) propagating it to the detector frame via a cosmological model, and (iii) comparing the resulting detector-frame rate against the observed data \citep{Pierra:2025hoc}.
+Features in the population model, such as peaks, gaps, or breaks in the mass distribution, act as cosmological rulers and add information to constrain the cosmological parameters.
 These features, which statistically break the mass-redshift degeneracy, are those that mostly drive the constraining power in the spectral siren approach.

 We now describe three codes that compute the likelihood in \Cref{eq:hierarchical-lkl} differently.
-The first code, \icaro, calculates the likelihood using a Monte Carlo sum, as done in \texttt{MGCosmoPop} \citep{Mancarella:2021ecn}. \chimera, instead, uses a Kernel Density Estimate (KDE) approach to handle the integrals in \Cref{eq:hierarchical-lkl}, analogously to \textsc{gwcosmo} \citep{Gray:2023wgj}.
+The first code, \icaro, calculates the likelihood using a Monte Carlo sum, as done in \texttt{MGCosmoPop} \citep{Mancarella:2021ecn}.
+Instead, \chimera uses a kernel density estimate (KDE) approach to handle the integrals in \Cref{eq:hierarchical-lkl}, analogously to \textsc{gwcosmo} \citep{Gray:2023wgj}.
 Finally, \pymcpop implements a version of \Cref{eq:hierarchical-lkl} that is not marginalized over the event parameters.